holonk/retail-calendar/README.md

 See [4-4-5 Calendar](https://en.wikipedia.org/wiki/4%E2%80%934%E2%80%935_calendar) article for how both of these methods work.

-- WeekCalculation.LastDayNearestEOM: Use the last end of retail week, nearest the end of last gregorian month in the year.
+- WeekCalculation.LastDayNearestEOM: Use the last end of retail week, nearest the end of last Gregorian month in the year.

-- WeekCalculation.LastDayBeforeEOM: Use the last end of retail week, before the end of last gregorian month in the year.
+- WeekCalculation.LastDayBeforeEOM: Use the last end of retail week, before the end of last Gregorian month in the year.

-- WeekCalculation.LastDayBeforeEomExceptLeapYear: Use the last end of retail week, before the end of last gregorian month in the year.
+- WeekCalculation.LastDayBeforeEomExceptLeapYear: Use the last end of retail week, before the end of last Gregorian month in the year.
 If next year is leap year (has 53 weeks), make this year leap year by moving end of this year by 1 week forward.

 - WeekCalculation.FirstBOWOfFirstMonth: Use the first, beginning of week day, of the start month as the start day of year.